 The following clinical results are provided for informational purposes.
-It is important to note that the results below are from a study conducted with the PureVision® Contact Lens which has the same lens material, but different lens design.
+It is important to note that the results below are from studies conducted with the Bausch + Lomb Pure Vision® (balafilcon A) Visibility Tinted Contact Lens which has the same lens material, but different lens design.
+These studies were conducted with subjects not requiring astigmatic correction.